cfcosta/xq/README.md

 ## Syntax Reference

-To start using a queue, you need to declare it, along with this types type.
+To start using a queue, you need to open it, along with this types type.
 The available types are:

 - `:integer`